An unforgettable, 3-day small group bird tour discovering the shorebird capital of Australia

 Location and Transportation

-This eco-tour is located at Roebuck Bay and Eco Beach on Western Australia’s Kimberley Coast.
+This eco-tour is located at Roebuck Bay on Western Australia’s Kimberley Coast.

 You will be transported from Broome in an air conditioned vehicle with forward facing seats.